rsonghuster/phprequest/README.md

 composer require ptcong/easyrequest:^1.0
 ```

 Sometimes you don't want to use composer, just want to include only one file as way our old library does ([ptcong/php-http-client](https://github.com/ptcong/php-http-client)).
-Let download `compiled.php` and include it at the top of your script.
+Let run `build/run.php` script to get `compiled.php` file and include it at the top of your script.

 ### Usage
 * [Create a client](#create-a-request)